Fake Injector: How to Recognize an Unqualified Injector Before Treatment: Complete Guide

 Long-Term Sequelae

 In the most severe cases, patients develop significant psychological sequelae: anxiety, depression, difficulty looking in the mirror.
-Correcting these sequelae often involves major surgical procedures with uncertain results.
+Correcting these sequelae often involves major eyelid & oculoplastic surgery procedures with uncertain results.
 Some victims report several years of corrective procedures before regaining an acceptable appearance.
 This reality should prompt you to absolutely verify the qualifications of any professional before undergoing an aesthetic injection.

 What to Do in Case of a Failed Injection: Correction Protocol